shengyanli1982/workqueue/README.md

 ## 3. Priority Queue

-The `Priority Queue` is a queue that supports prioritized execution.
-It is built on top of the `Queue` and uses a `Heap` to manage the priorities of the elements.
-When adding an element to the queue, you can specify its priority.
-The elements are then sorted and executed based on their priorities.
+The `Priority Queue` is a queue that facilitates prioritized execution.
+It is constructed on the foundation of the `Queue` and employs a `Heap` to manage the priorities of the elements.
+In the `Priority Queue`, elements are sorted according to their priorities.
+Both `Queue` and `Heap` utilize the same element structure and storage.

+When you add an element to the queue, you can designate its priority.
+The elements are subsequently sorted and executed based on these priorities.
+However, if an element has a very low priority and another has a very high priority, the low priority element may never be executed. **Exercise Caution !!!**

 ### Configuration